janelia-flyem/pydvid/docs/source/maintenance.rst

 JSON Schema Repo
 ================

-pydvid includes the `dvidschema`_ repo as a `git subtree` located at prefix pydvid/dvidschema.
+pydvid includes the `service-contracts`_ repo as a `git subtree` located at prefix pydvid/dvidschema.
 Older versionos of git do not include the ``subtree`` command, so you may need to upgrade git and/or manually install the ``subtree`` command into your git installation.